Forearm Muscles – Anatomy, Function and Clinical Significance

 Palmaris Longus

-The muscle is spindle-shaped and lies on the medial side of the flexor carpi radialis.
+The spindle-shaped muscle lies on the medial side of the flexor carpi radialis.

-Weak flexor of the wrist and may contribute and assist in thumb abduction movements
+Action: Weak flexor of the wrist.
+May assist in thumb abduction movements

 Pronator Teres

-The pronator teres is the muscle that forms the medial border of the cubital fossa.
+The pronator teres forms the medial border of the cubital fossa.

 • Medial supracondylar ridge immediately proximal to the medial epicondyle of the humerus